brunogoliveira-ufpr/JSTargetFuzzer-V2/README.md

 # JSTargetFuzzer

-JSTargetFuzzer-v2.0 is an approach utilizing a novel historical-based fuzzing guidance with tailored seeds and mutation operators using Fuzzilli as base software.
+JSTargetFuzzer-v2.0 is an approach that utilizes novel history-based fuzzing guidance with tailored seeds and mutation operators, using Fuzzilli as base software.

 ## Install